Pregnancy Hunger – Causes & Solutions

 - Watch Your Pregnancy Weight: You will inevitably gain weight during your pregnancy, so make sure that your eating habits do not contribute to it majorly.
 Eating junk food can cause weight gain along with other problems like diabetes or heart conditions if you are already susceptible to them, which can affect your pregnancy overall.
 So, if you notice that you are gaining weight way too fast, check with your doctor to see the underlying cause.

 - Incorporate Mindful Eating: Pay attention to your body’s hunger and fullness cues.
-Practice mindful eating by savoring each bite and being aware of your body’s signals.
+Practice mindful eating by savouring each bite and staying aware of hungriness in early pregnancy and how your body signals it.
 This can help prevent overeating and promote a healthier relationship with food during pregnancy.

 What Are Hunger Pangs?

-Hunger pangs are sensations or discomfort in the abdominal region signaling the body’s need for food.
-They are often characterized by a gnawing or empty feeling in the stomach, accompanied by stomach growling, and indicate a drop in blood sugar levels, prompting the individual to eat and satisfy their nutritional needs.
+Hunger pangs are sensations or discomfort in the abdominal region signalling the body’s need for food.
+They are often characterised by a gnawing or empty feeling in the stomach, accompanied by stomach growling, and indicate a drop in blood sugar levels, prompting the individual to eat and satisfy their nutritional needs.
+If you’re dealing with hunger pain pregnancy concerns, know that this feeling is often a normal part of early changes (9).

 What Are the Causes of Hunger Pangs in Pregnancy?